My Pregnancy Week 16Jun 16, 2020

 And on the coldest winter weekend in Melbourne, we figured it was best to get away.

 Port Douglas might seem a bit of an effort to get to for four days, but it was worth every minute.
-29oC and sunny the entire time, thank you very much.
+29 degrees Celsius and sunny the entire time, thank you very much.